Sales prices and price calculation

 Internal name EN |

-Enter a name for the sales price.
+Enter an internal name for the sales price.
 This name appears in a variety of different places within your PlentyONE back end.
 For example, you’ll choose the sales price by name when you link it to individual items. |

 External name EN |